vantage6/vantage6-workshop/episodes/chapter6.md

 The minimal hardware requirements are:

-- x86 CPU architecture + virtualization enabled
+- x86 CPU architecture + virtualization enabled.
+This setting is usually the default in most of the systems.
 - 1 GB memory
-- 50GB+ storage
+- Sufficient storage to install Python, docker and vantage6, and to store the required docker images (50GB+ recommended).
-- Stable and fast Internet connection (1 Mbps+)
+- Stable and fast Internet connection (1 Mbps+).

 The hardware requirements of vantage6 node also depend on the algorithms that the node will run.
 For example, you need much less compute power for a descriptive statistical algorithm than for a machine learning model.

+Even though a vantage6 node can be installed and run on Linux, Windows and Mac, Linux is the recommended OS.

 ### Software requirements